AIDS service organization: Obstacles

 AIDS service organizations face the same obstacles that all health and social service organizations face: struggles for funding, labor, and resources, as well as the constant battle against a devastating illness.
 But there are many things which specifically hinder the efforts of AIDS organizations.
 HIV/AIDS "plagues the world's most vulnerable people" and they are highly dependent on service organizations due to marginalization, stigma, and fear of social and legal retribution, both currently but especially during the height of the AIDS crisis.
 "Health disparities are very evident" as HIV/AIDS patients are disproportionately MSM, transgender women, low-income, and/or people of color.
 HIV/AIDS also heavily impacts people suffering from IV drug addiction and/or homelessness.
 These are the people who are dependent on community centers and service organizations.

 The AIDS crisis was shadowed by constant politicization which magnified the struggles of HIV/AIDS patients, as well as heavily hindered research and the search for treatment and/or a cure.
-The HIV virus wasn't discovered to be the cause of AIDS until 1984, and the first treatment, AZT, was not approved until 1987.
+The HIV virus was not discovered to be the cause of AIDS until 1984, and the first treatment, AZT, was not approved until 1987.
 So there were long periods of time following the emergence of HIV/AIDS in which there was no treatment, and community organizations could only focus on symptom management and social activism to push for a cure.
 Once treatment was discovered and approved, it was sold for an extraordinary price.
 In 1989, AZT was the most expensive prescription drug in history.
 Very few patients could afford to be treated or remain on the treatment for the long-term plan that was necessary to sufficiently lower patient's viral loads.

 Many AIDS organizations faced pushback from local communities as fear of GRID or the gay cancer was rampant and coupled with widespread political, legal, and social discrimination and homophobia.
 The case of Ryan White gained enormous media attention due to his experience with community alienation.

 There was a huge disparity between resources depending on geographic location within the United States.
 Organizations stemming from pre-existing LGBT centers were really isolated to urban coastal spaces.

-Community-based health organizations, especially HIV/AIDS organizations are extremely dependent on volunteer labor.
+Community-based health organizations, especially HIV/AIDS organizations, are extremely dependent on volunteer labor.
 21% of LGBT community organizations rely completely on volunteer labor, and 57% have fewer than five paid staff positions.

 Another obstacle is the immediacy of need.
-HIV/AIDS is an infectious disease, therefore treatment is necessary both for the patients own health and wellbeing but also to prevent the spread of the disease.
+HIV/AIDS is an infectious disease, therefore treatment is necessary both for the patients own health and well-being, but also to prevent the spread of the disease.